bros-bioinfo/bros-bioinfo.github.io/cours/Init_explo_image_numerique/image_processing_temp_pierre.md

 ## Contrast and brightness

 The transfer function can modify the output value of a pixel.
+There is multiple functions possible:
-  $Y = ax+b$
+  - $Y = ax+b$
-  a : contrast: speed necessary to go from 0 to 255;
+    > a : contrast: speed necessary to go from 0 to 255;
-  b : amount of light;
+    > b : amount of light;

+  - $Y = log(X)$
+  - $Y = \sqrt(X)$
+  - $Y = exp(X)$

 The histogram show the "pick" values of the images.

+**The process of Histogram** normalisation extends the dynamic range of the image:
+  >$v = (v-min)/(max-min)*255$

+**Histogram equalisation** is a cumulative histogram (not used in scientific processing).

+## Non uniform illumination
+In microscopy we have to take a "background image" wich is sort of a "blank/sample image", because we assume that we have a constant illumination default during the session.
+We can use it to correct image's illumination.
+If we don't have the background image we can try to correct the illumination with filters or modelisation.